 You have an unreal perception of your body

 For example, a woman might “feel” fat even if her weight is considered completely normal for her height.
 “Those suffering from BDD will believe they look different than they appear,” according to licensed clinical social worker Edie Stark, MS, a psychotherapist and body image expert.
 When she asks people with BDD to draw an outline of their body, the picture will be distorted from reality.
 “It will match how the person views themselves,” Dr. Stark says.
-(Read 10 surprising ways to boost your body image.)
+(Here are great ways to boost your body image.)

 You struggle with compulsive behavior

 Victims tend to develop compulsive ticks that can be mental or physical, explains psychologist Jana Scrivani.
 They might groom themselves excessively, pick at skin bumps, or constantly check the mirror.
 When in a room, they might always look around and compare themselves to other people.
 While the behavior might temporarily ease their feelings of anxiousness, explains Scrivani, the behavior is akin to obsessive-compulsive disorder.
-(Here are 8 clear signs you have OCD.)
+(These are the OCD symptoms you should be aware of.)